The-Marcy-Lab-School/marcy-curriculum-docs/mod-3-html-css/8-personal-portfolio-project.md

 Your final project must be submitted via Canvas and will be evaluated on the following criteria.
 Use this list as a guide for completing this project.

+To ensure that your project meets Marcy's standards of excellence, your project will be assessed on the following criteria (28 points total):

+* Technical Details (20 points)
+* Reflection & Presentation (4 points)
+* Professionalism & Craftsmanship (4 points)

+#### Technical Details (20 points)

 **Portfolio Content (5 points):**
 - [ ] Has a navigation bar with link to access each page/section of the website
 - [ ] Has a "hero" section that introduces the user to the portfolio page